 You’ll also find an Avis, Enterprise, and others.
 Calgary is much the same, with rental companies ranging from Hertz, Avis, and Enterprise, to Dollar, Thrifty, and Alamo.
 There’s a ton, basically.

-Generally, renting a car is a fairly affordable way to travel and backpack around Canada.
+Generally, renting a car is a fairly affordable way to travel around Canada.
 It’s a huge country, and those distances can really add up if you use public transport.
-Even an RV could be a great option – doubling up as accommodation, they’re pretty affordable.
+Even an RV rental could be a great option – doubling up as accommodation, they’re pretty affordable.

 Like everywhere, though, there are basic additional charges to consider…